shubhoahmed/quiz-panther/README.md

 ## Live Site Link [https://quiz-panther.netlify.app/](https://quiz-panther.netlify.app/)

 ## Short Description:
-QuizPanther is a website for practice a quiz.There are some routes name NavBar, Home, Statistics, Blog and Topic.
+QuizPanther is a website for practice a quiz.There are some routes name NavBar, Home, Statistics, Blog and Topic.Quiz, a contest in which participants test what they know by answering questions on one or more topics.
+The term quiz is a capacious one: it can refer to a single game consisting of just a few questions, or it can refer to a large-scale event involving dozens or hundreds of people.

 # Getting Started with Create React App